-Data Transfers between EU/Switzerland and the US: We previously certified under the EU/Swiss-US Privacy Shield program, which concerns transfers of data between the EU (and Iceland, Liechtenstein and Norway) and Switzerland, on the one hand, and the United States.
+- Data Transfers between EU/Switzerland and the US: We previously certified under the EU/Swiss-US Privacy Shield program, which concerns transfers of data between the EU (and Iceland, Liechtenstein and Norway) and Switzerland, on the one hand, and the United States.
 Although Parse.ly does not rely on the Privacy Shield Framework as a legal basis for transfers of personal data in light of the judgment of the European Court of Justice in Case C-311/18, nonetheless for as long as we are self-certified to the Privacy Shield we will continue to comply with Privacy Shield and other applicable requirements under the GDPR governing data processing involving these types of data transfers.

 At Parse.ly, we've always focused on a privacy-minded implementation of analytics: in many ways, the GDPR's articles are a welcome codification of practices our engineering teams already follow.
 But, we used the GDPR to ensure all the details are covered.

 One key aspect of this is system security.
 We made sure that the data we hold is kept in safe and secure hands, and that our security policies and software are up to date with industry standard best practices.

 As for privacy, we've always been a privacy-first company; we've long had additional privacy measures, such as limiting IP Address collection and Third-Party Cookies on customer request, even before it was mandated by any privacy agency.
 We allow customers to control the data they send to us: a customer's development team can send along in our tracking pixel only the minimum information necessary to do analytics properly, which makes us an attractive option already for security and privacy-conscious publishers and clients.

 Our public stance on analytics and privacy can be found in a piece of writing by our Chief Technology Officer, entitled "Analytics and Privacy Without Compromise.".